Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/07-LAB_SC_100_Lab3_Ex2_Data classification framework.md

 1. Keep the browser tab open for the next task.

-You have successfully created a retention label with a retention period of 5 years.
+   >**Success!** You have successfully created a retention label with a retention period of 5 years.

 ### Task 3: Auto-apply the retention label